ligolang/ligo/gitlab-pages/docs/advanced/optimisation.md

 - Reduce the amount of data that the contract stores.
 - Make sure that the storage size stays the same or grows only when necessary.

+You can also reduce the storage size by storing data in creative ways, such as by using lazy storage types (as described below) or by storing large or infrequently-used pieces of data in other contracts.

 ### Using lazy storage

 Using lazily-deserialized storage (big-maps) is a common way that smart contract developers reduce the cost of calling their contracts in the long run.